ritrafa/turbin3-portfolio/readme.md

 ## 240731 - Class 2

-After class 2, we proceed with adding metadata to our spls then transferred them on to classmates.
+After class 2, we proceeded with adding metadata to our spls then transferred them on to classmates.

 ![Rafa Medals](img\image-4.png)